-Even though classic lattes are made with coffee, there are tea ones that are worthy of our attention because of their taste, cool looks, and ability to energize us well.
+Even though classic lattes are made with coffee, there are tea ones that are worthy of our attention because of their nice flavors, cool looks, and energizing properties.

 This is why I’m sharing with you a truly delicious Iced Matcha Latte recipe, that’s quite easy to follow.